corda/corda-docs-portal/content/en/docs/corda-os/4.8/writing-a-cordapp-using-a-template.md

 * [Run your first CorDapp](tutorial-cordapp.md)

-## Use-case
+## Use case

 You will write a CorDapp to model IOUs on the blockchain.
 Each IOU – short for “I O(we) (yo)U” – will record the fact that one node owes another node a certain amount.

+In your CorDapp PartyA represents a company who have agreed to lend PartyB an amount of money.
+In order to maintain the obligations of the loan, you are going to use Corda to represent the loan agreement as an IOU on a network.

+Once you have completed this process, you will see how CorDapps can be constructed according to any business logic you choose to apply.
+This could be an agreement to repay a loan, but it could be anything else that requires binding agreement between two or more parties.

 This simple CorDapp will showcase several key benefits of Corda as a blockchain platform:

 * **Privacy** - Since IOUs represent sensitive information, we will be taking advantage of Corda’s ability to only share ledger updates with other nodes on a need-to-know basis, instead of using a gossip protocol to share this information with every node on